snikproject/graph/README.md

 ### Setup
 1. clone this repository
-2. npm build
-3. ./init
+2. ./init

 ### Publish

 Execute the setup step once.
-Each time there are changes you want to publish, go on the server and do:
+Each time there are changes you want to publish and the tests are successfull, go on the server and do:

 1. `git pull`
 2. `npm run build`